foundry-rs/starknet-foundry/docs/src/testing/gas-etimation.md

 ## Estimated gas vs Starknet transaction fee

 Transaction fees are a product of the `gas usage` and `gas price`.
-Although, fees are based on the `gas usage` it is impossible to accurately predict the fee because cost of some parts varies depending on the block.
-However, estimated gas can give you good insight into the final transaction fee.
+Remember that `gas_price` will vary between different blocks.